 The three day trip was everything and more than I had been expecting.
 Now I try not to travel with high expectations anyways, but I was really hoping to see some wild Dingos and giant stretches of seemingly unending beaches.
 That is exactly what I got and more.

 Fraser Island is home to an ancient rainforest growing on sand!!
 How awesome is that!?!
 I for one couldn’t believe it.
-It felt as if I was walking back in the Daintree of Tropical North Queensland, an amazing ecosystem completely separate from the mainland with its own microclimate and thousand year evolution.
+It felt as if I was walking back in the Daintree of Tropical North Queensland.
+The island has an amazing ecosystem completely separate from the mainland with its very own microclimate.
 Very cool indeed.

-The trip with Adventure Tours Australia was an absolute blast and I was able to really get a great feel for why Fraser Island is so renowned among tourists visiting Aus.
+The trip with Adventure Tours Australia was an absolute blast.
+I was able to really get a great feel for why Fraser Island is so renowned among tourists visiting Australia.
 It is truly beautiful and a very unique place.

 From Fraser it was back on the mainland and down to Noosa.
 One of the prettiest coastal towns in all Queensland, Noosa blew me away!
 I stayed at Halse Lodge and was treated like a long lost friend by owner Drew, managers Sarah and Jess, and all of their amazing staff.
 It was such a wonderful experience I should really start thinking about coming back to Aus to work for you guys!

 Sadly I didn’t have a lot of time in Noosa, and to be honest the second half of my Cairns to Sydney trip was a bit rushed.
-I did however get some running in through the national park as well as a beauty sunset and some quality ping pong playing with some not so quality British competition.
-Ha!
+I did however did some running through the national park and watched a beautiful sunset over the bay.

-I left Noosa on route to Brisbane.
-I tend to avoid big cities when travelling and Brissie was no different.
-I literally had a five hour stop over to catch up with a few friends from past travels.
+Tending to avoid big cities when traveling, I literally only had a five hour stop over in Brisbane.
+All I wanted to do in Brisbane was to catch up with a few friends from past travels.
 If you’re reading this, thanks for coming to hang and swap stories, it was a great afternoon!

 I also had the chance to once again meet the original ‘Best Jobs in the World’ winner Ben Southall.
 Ben and I have been in touch for almost two years and have only met twice!
-In that time he has been an invaluable source of advice and information on the ‘Best Jobs’ gig and how to properly steer this beast to create the most opportunity possible and to truly connect with the people around you.
-I owe a lot of knowledge learned to Ben and it was amazing to catch up with him nearing the end of my stint as Best Jobs winner.
+In that time he has been an invaluable source of advice and information on the ‘Best Jobs’ gig.
+He opened my eyes for the opportunity that is created by truly connecting with the people around you.
+I owe a lot of knowledge learned to Ben and it was amazing to catch up with him in Brisbane.

 We both have ambitious plans for the future and it was fun bouncing ideas back and forth.
 If you’re reading this mate, I hope to see you on the road!

 That evening I left Brissie on route back to the coast and the small town of Byron Bay.
-Byron as it’s affectionately referred to by many an Aussie is an amazing little surf town visited by many travellers from all over the world.
+Byron is an amazing little surf town visited by many travelers from all over the world.
 It has impossibly beautiful coastal scenery with some of those perfect stretches of Australian beaches we all know and love.
 You could literally spend days exploring the coast surrounding Byron, I had one.

 That night I took the 14 hour bus to Sydney and finished off the second last portion of my Great Australian Road Trip.
-It was a relatively quick trip from Cairns to SYD, but all in all I was able to experience the highlights and fit in everything I had originally wanted to.
+It was a relatively quick trip from Cairns to Sydney, but I was able to experience all the highlights.
 Overall it was a very successful adventure with some great weather, new friends met, and another set of travel memories made.